EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 "Acastus, stop."
 Vallus's voice was weak but commanding.

 "He used you!
-He nearly erased you!"
+He nearly killed you!"

 "Yes, he did."
 She looked at the Deliverer with eyes that held terrible understanding.
-"But he also saved thousands of lives.
-Including yours.
-Including mine, in the end."
+{{The scribe wanders what has the godly eyes of Vallus of Wisdom have seen and understood? what truth could make her change tune so fast?
+Mortal minds like his does not comprehend.}}

 The Deliverer released Acastus's blade and stepped back, his bloodied hand hanging at his side.
 "I'm sorry, Radiance.
 Truly.
 You deserved a kinder fate."